SelekTOR 3, Tor Exit Node Selection Made Simple

 - Built in proxy pattern editor, Import and Export pattern files as a single zip file.

-- Requires Oracle Java 7 supplied with your Linux distro, please ensure this is installed before installing SelekTOR.
+- Requires Oracle Java 7 or OpenJRE 1.7 supplied with your Linux distro, please ensure this is installed before installing SelekTOR.

-- Linux version requires the Tor package to be installed this should be supplied with your distro.
+- Requires the Tor package to be installed this should be supplied with your distro.

 SelekTOR for Linux requires that your Linux distro has Tor 0.2.3.20 or better installed.